My Best Advice for Joyous Solo Travel

 Keep Your Valuables Close

-The current fashion for cross-body bags is good news for solo travelers.
-While they may not be chic, they are extremely practical.
 Over the years, I’ve carried many different kinds of bags while traveling, and my small cross-body bag is my favorite.
-It fits my phone, sunglasses, and a small wallet that I always have safety-pinned to the lining of the bag so I can never inadvertently drop it.
+It fits my passport, phone, sunglasses, and a small wallet containing a bank card, two Visa cards, my driver’s license, and my travel insurance card.
+I always safety-pin the wallet to the lining of the bag so it can never fall out.

 Once, while wearing my cross-body bag, I went into a purse store in Paris in search of something a little nicer to carry while dining out.
-The salesperson raised her eyebrows at my scuffed bag and intoned “Ce n’est pas chic.”

 Right she was, but there’s a time for being chic and a time for being safe.
 When you’re traveling solo, the practical cross-body bag is your best choice.

-Here are some cross-body bag options.
+Here are some good cross-body bag options.

 Valuables on the Beach

-Instead, bring along a waterproof pouch designed to snugly fit a phone, car keys, and a small wallet.
+Instead, bring along a waterproof pouch designed to snugly fit a phone, car keys, your ID, and a small wallet.
 You can then be 100% sure your valuables are safe while you enjoy bobbing in solitary splendor.

 Connect with Others—Or Not